 When do 3 or 4 segments of the LED bar flash?

-3 segments of the LED bar are flashing: Master and slave are ready for operation
+3 segments of the LED bar are flashing: Master and client are ready for operation

 but not connected to the OCPP backend.

-4 segments of the LED bar are flashing: Master and slave are ready for operation
+4 segments of the LED bar are flashing: Master and client are ready for operation

 and connected to the OCPP backend.